AdobeDocs/workfront.en/help/manage-work/tasks/task-information/planned-hours.md

 For more information, see [Duration Type overview: Simple](../../../manage-work/tasks/taskdurtn/simple-duration-type.md).

-You can update either the overall allocation of the users and roles assigned to the task, or the user daily allocations when using the `Workload Balancer`.
+You can update either the overall allocation of the users and roles assigned to the task, or the user daily allocations when using the Workload Balancer.

 For information about managing overall user and job role allocations for tasks, see [Manage allocation hours on tasks](../../../manage-work/tasks/assign-tasks/manage-allocation-hours-on-tasks.md).